ex0-tekk/Diabolist-VR/Readme.md

 - **This mod list is a loot hoarders dream, and with that in mind, every new character you create starts with a 10,000lb carry weight ring.**

-- **Enemies will be stronger to start but not too over-powering, Fine-Tuned difficulty settings flow in both directions for hard-mode, easy-mode and everything in between, with a few *optional* cheat mods available for casual steam-rolling fun.
+- **Fine-Tuned Challenge mod difficulty settings replace the traditional Skyrim difficulty settings, they flow in both directions for hard-mode, easy-mode, and everything in between... with a few *optional* cheat mods available for casual steam-rolling fun.
 Look for *QoL Enhancements, Difficulty Options, Cheats & Level Lists* on the left side of your MO2 window, you will find these cheat mods placed throughout this cateagory, right click them and 'visit on nexus' for more info.**

 - **All nonsense weapon and armor enchantments from the Summermyst Enchantments mod have been removed, this makes for some amazing enchantment combinations, you will likely need to crank the difficulty up as you continue to level, before long you will become quite powerful by coming across Legendary & Mythic items.**